-Focal Spirit Classic, Spirit Professional and Spirit One
+Focal Spirit Classic, Spirit Professional

 I love all the headphones from Focal especially the newer ones.
 The Spirit One is a very good portable, energetic headphone with excellent transients that have exploding attack and quick decays.
 However it lacks refinement and the upper midrange is a little recessed, but this is where it’s bigger brothers come in.